Old Firm: League

-Statistics show that Rangers and Celtic have been by far the most successful clubs involved in the Scottish Football League since its formation in 1890.
-The pair were the only participants in every edition of the competition until 2012, when Rangers were removed from the top tier for economic reasons; they returned for the 2016–17 season.
-Of the 125 championships played, 107 (85.6%) have been won by one of the Old Firm with Rangers slightly ahead on 55 titles to Celtic's 52, and 19 between ten other clubs (including a shared title between Rangers and Dumbarton).

-Although there have been brief periods when silverware went elsewhere, there have also been long spells of domination by each Old Firm club, the 9-in-a-row championship was first set by Celtic between 1966 and 1974, then by Rangers between 1989 and 1997, and again by Celtic between 2012 and 2020.
+Of the 128 championships played, 110 (86%) have been won by one of the Old Firm teams, with both Celtic and Rangers winning it 55 times, and 19 between ten other clubs (including a shared title between Rangers and Dumbarton).
+Although there have been brief periods when silverware went elsewhere, there have also been long spells of domination by each Old Firm club; the nine in a row championship record was first set by Celtic between 1966 and 1974, equalled by Rangers between 1989 and 1997, and again by Celtic between 2012 and 2020.

 On just five occasions since 1891 have neither of the Glasgow giants been the league winner nor the runner-up.
 This includes 1964–65, the only season in which both Rangers and Celtic failed to finish in the top three places.
-The Old Firm have finished 1st and 2nd 52 times overall.
-Between the resurgence of Celtic in the mid-1990s and the liquidation of Rangers in 2012, '1–2' finishes were recorded in all but one of 17 SPL-era seasons.
+The Old Firm have finished 1st and 2nd 55 times overall.
+Between the resurgence of Celtic in the mid-1990s and the liquidation of Rangers in 2012, '1–2' finishes were recorded in all but one of 17 SPL-era seasons, the exception being Hearts in 2005–06.